testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/for-loop.md

 ##**Additional Actions Possible on Iteration Count**

 Iteration count is the current count that is being iterated in a for loop in Testsigma.
-This Iteration Count can be stored into a variable for later use as well.
+This Iteration Count can be stored into a variable for later use.